Panssarimiina m/39

 The Panssarimiina m/39 is a Finnish anti-tank blast mine used during the Winter War, Second World War and Continuation War.
-The mine superseded the Panssarimiina m/36 in service with the Finnish Army.
+The mine was first developed by Major General Arvo Saloranta in October 1939, it superseded the Panssarimiina m/36 in service with the Finnish Army.
 It was first delivered in December 1939 while the Winter War was taking place.
 Though it was simpler to produce than the earlier m/36 it was still too complicated, and supply was outstripped by demand.
 This spawned the rapid design and development of the wooden Panssarimiina m/S-39 which could be largely produced without the use of metal working machinery.

-The mine proved to have too little explosive content to reliably break the tracks of the latest Russian tanks, so a supplemental charges were issued, consisting of 2.5 kg of TNT in a metal box, they could be buried under the mine to supplement the main charge.
+The mine proved to have too little explosive content to reliably break the tracks of the latest Russian tanks, so during the Winter War a supplemental 1kg charge of TNT was placed under the mine.
+During the Continuation War, two different purpose-built charges were issued.
+The first consisted of 2.5 kg of TNT in a metal box, and the second was either a Soviet TM-35 mine or TM-38 mine with the fuse and lid removed.
 Where these supplemental charges were not available a second mine was buried under the first.
+In 1943 the Finnish Army had noted that the fuses on the m/39 had started rusting and had become unreliable, so they were recalled for inspection and repair.